 In a recent report by Gartner, 66% of business leaders said they have plans for a digital business transformation, only 11% of the leaders admitted to achieving the transformation at scale.

 Data security is a concern for most visionaries as cybersecurity is complex, dynamic, and fast-changing.
 The latest reports from industry research experts like Forrester and Gartner are pointing towards the same concerns.

-Net Solutions’ digital transformation report for 2020 states that a company’s success in digital transformation journey relies on its ability to secure its digital operations.
+Net Solutions’ digital transformation report for 2020 states that a company’s successful digital transformation journey relies on its ability to secure its digital operations.

-Thus, successful integration of digital technologies requires a transformation of security as well, which is a top-most challenge faced by a number of organizations when embarked upon a digital transformation journey.
+Thus, successful integration of digital technologies requires a transformation of security, which is a top-most challenge faced by many organizations embarking on a digital transformation journey.

 55% of companies said that security was the number-one challenge they face when implementing digital enablement technologies.
 SoftServe